raspberrypilearning/getting-started-with-the-sense-hat/en/step_8.md

 According to [online documentation](http://wsn.spaceflight.esa.int/docs/Factsheets/30%20ECLSS%20LR.pdf){:target="_blank"}, the International Space Station maintains these conditions at the following levels:

-**Temperature:** 18.3 - 26.7 Celsius
+Temperature: 18.3-26.7 Celsius

-**Pressure:** 979 - 1027 millibars
+Pressure: 979-1027 millibars

-**Humidity:** around 60%
+Humidity: around 60%

-+ Define variables for the colours green (0, 255, 0) and red (255, 0, 0)
++ Define variables for the colours green (0, 255, 0) and red (255, 0, 0).

-+ Use an `if` statement in your code to check whether the temperature is between 18.3 and 26.7 degrees Celsius.
++ Use an if statement in your code to check whether the temperature is between 18.3 and 26.7 degrees Celsius.

 [[[generic-python-conditional-selection-with-boolean]]]

-+ If the temperature is within the normal range, display the scrolling message with a green background.
++ If the temperature is within this normal range, display the scrolling message with a green background.
 If not, display a red background.

 --- collapse ---
 ---